park-bench/watchman/README.md

-# watchman
+# cammon

-_watchman_ monitors a camera for motion and sends encrypted e-mails containing images of the area being monitored as long as motion is detected.
+_cammon_ monitors a camera for motion and sends encrypted e-mails containing images of the area being monitored as long as motion is detected.

-watchman is licensed under the GNU GPLv3.
+cammon is licensed under the GNU GPLv3.
 All source code commits prior to the public release are also retroactively licensed under the GNU GPLv3.

 This software is still in _beta_ and may not be ready for use in a production environment.